MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

    > [!NOTE]
    > The connection used for **Office 365 Outlook** is the email address used to send emails to guests.
 Use a service account for sending generic emails or use a shared mailbox.

-6. Repeat step 4 and 5 for the following flows:
+6. Repeat steps 4 and 5 for the following flows:

     - Notification - Send as email
     - Share Guest attestation - email
     - Share Guest attestation - email with portal link (portal only)
     - Contact - Create portal invitation (portal only)

-## Appendix: Deploy the Return to the Workplace Portal
+## Appendix: Deploy the Return to the Workplace portal

 This section provides information on how to install the Return to the Workplace portal.

    > [!IMPORTANT]
-   > Return to the Workplace Portal is introduced in version 1.3.
+   > Return to the Workplace portal is introduced in version 1.3.
 You need to update the existing Return to the Workplace solution in order to use the portal.

 ### Step 1: Create a new portal

 1. Go to [Power Apps](https://make.powerapps.com).
-Select the environment you want to install the portal.
+Select the environment where you want to install the portal.

 2. Select **+ Create** from the left pane, and then select **Portal from blank**.

    > [!div class="mx-imgBorder"]
    > ![Create portal](media/create-portal.png "Create portal")

-3. Enter appropriate values and then select **Create**.
+3. Enter appropriate values, and then select **Create**.

-    - Name.
-The name of the portal that is displayed in Power Apps Studio.
+    - Name: The name of the portal that is displayed in Power Apps Studio.
-    - Address.
-The URL that is created for the portal.
-Make sure to save this info for further configuration steps.
+    - Address: The URL that is created for the portal.
+Make sure to save this information for further configuration steps.
-    - Language.
-The language of the portal.
+    - Language: The language of the portal.

    > [!div class="mx-imgBorder"]
    > ![Portal details](media/enter-portal-name.png "Portal details")

-4. You'll see a popup appearing on the top right displaying that the portal provisioning has started.
-Select **Apps** from the left pane and you'll see the name of your portal from the list of available apps.
+4. You'll see a pop-up window that opens on the upper right displaying that the portal provisioning has started.
+Select **Apps** from the left pane, and you'll see the name of your portal from the list of available apps.
 As soon as provisioning completes, the link will be active.

    > [!div class="mx-imgBorder"]
    > ![Portal provisioning notice](media/portal-provisioning.png "Portal provisioning notice")

 ### Step 2: Install the package

 You can install the Return to the Workplace Portal from AppSource.

 > [!NOTE]
 > If you are a US Government customer, you'll have to install using the deployment package available on GitHub.
 More information: [Appendix: Deploy the app and publish Power BI dashboard (US Government customers only)](#appendix-deploy-the-app-and-publish-power-bi-dashboard-us-government-customers-only).